Dependent development is a central

 Barry Almark and S. S. Alvarado argue that after a decade of Third World control over oil

-resources, the economic dependence of most Third World countries has, if anything,
+resources, the economic dependence of most Third World countries has increased.
+Their

-increased.
-Their discussion focuses on the difficulties that confronted the developing
+discussion focuses on the difficulties that confronted the developing countries which

-world with stagnant economic growth where independent Third World policy actions are
+stagnant economic growth where independent Third World policy actions are virtually ruled

-virtually ruled out by their foreign creditors, both private banks and the governments of
+out by their foreign creditors, both private banks and the governments of the major capitalist countries.

 Almark and Alvarado thus shift our focus in this collection from problems of the energy